mvmgmDev18/liri-node-app/README.md

 The program also makes a request to the Spotify API, and we get back a JSON object that includes everything we need (artist(s), song, preview link, and album)
 The program also makes a HTTP request to the OMDb API using the request NPM module, and we get back a JSON object that includes everything we need (title, year, IMDb rating, language, etc.)

-https://youtu.be/fL8bO6jBrHo
+Click on the YouTube link to view how liri-node-app works! https://youtu.be/fL8bO6jBrHo